junesirius/junesirius.github.io/_drafts/Writing_Prompts/2021-02-15-Lucifer-Extract.md

 Please, tell me.
 How can I fix me.
 Like sewing a broken doll.

 Or, Lucifer, maybe we can do this together.
 You and I, dealing with these drowning whispers, together.

+### S04E09 How to forgive myself

+I know why I hate myself, because everything I touch, I ruin.
+From rebellion against Dad, to now.
+Look what I put you through.

+I hate that I am poison for anyone who dares to care about me.
+Especially you.

+\- Lucifer.
+This isn't about me.
+I'm ok.
+I haven't crumbled into a million pieces.
+I'm still here.
+And I'm fine.

+If I turn around, will you be fine or will you look away in horror?

+\- It doesn't matter.

+'Cause it does, Detective.

+\- No, it doesn't.
+Because it isn't about me.
+This is about you.
+I'm not gonna let you use me as an excuse to avoid dealing with what is behind all of this.

+\- You always talk about how much you hate about being blamed for humanity's sins.
+You know, "the devil made me do it."
+And I think I know why you hated it so much, because deep down, you blame yourself just as much, if not more.

+\- You have to stop taking responsibility for things you can't control.

+\- Lucifer, you need to forgive yourself.

+I can't.

+\- Why?

+I don't know how to.

+I don't even know where to begin.

+But...
+I want to.

+\- Lucifer, I think you just took the first step.

+——————

+So did I...

+I can't.
+I don't know how to.
+I don't even know where to begin.

+But...
+I want to.